-Under the cloak of winter lies a snowdrop lies buried deep, it is a promise of tomorrow, in life and growth, from the darkest of places, to find the warm of spring again
+Under the cloak of winter a snowdrop lies buried deep.
+It is a promise of tomorrow, in life and growth, from the darkest of places, to find the warm of spring again.

 The dark days of winter seem endless.
-Before the vernal equinox, while the wind still cuts and winters bite still holds tight its grip, the assurance of spring and the return of brighter days are promised by the welcome sight of barren ground covered in a carpet of small white flowers – Snowdrops.
+Before the vernal equinox, while the cold winds cut and winters bite still holds tight its grip, the assurance of spring and the return of brighter days are promised by the welcome sight of barren ground covered in a carpet of small white flowers – Snowdrops.

 These tiny flowers are givers of hope.
 The first to bloom forth from the ravages of winter.
 A tiny bulb buried deep in dark, cold, soil, pushes forth from land that has lay dormant under frost and snow, to reveal a delicate flower.
 Then these beautiful snowdrops amass together, creating such a beautiful spectacle that people travel from a far to look upon their beauty.

-However it is at this very time that snowdrops find the strength to search for the smallest warmth and light that grace winter days.
+Tiny snowdrops find the strength to search for the smallest amount of warmth and light that grace cold winter days.
 They know that with strength and perseverance they can push through the dark ground and bloom forth for all to see.
-So too, despite the depths of trauma’s grip you can find the strength to push through, and grow beyond it.
+So too, despite the depths of trauma’s grip you can find the strength to push through, to find light and hope again, and grow beyond it.

 Growth after trauma can seem impossible.
 It will take all your strength to believe that finding any light and life again is possible.
-Little by little, you will begin to push forward, each day a little further will you go.
+Little by little, you will begin to push forward, each day a little further.
 This takes time and effort, after all the weight of trauma is heavy.
 As snowdrops seek to break free from the cold soil, the more they begin to feel any warmth the winter sun casts on the ground, this encourages them more, and soon they also feel the light rains that soften them and give them nourishment.
-As you endeavour to grow again after trauma encouragement will come in the forms of small achievements and goals.
-These are warming to you, giving you strength.
+As you endeavour to grow again after trauma encouragement will come in the form of small achievements and goals.
+These are warming to you like spring sun, giving you strength.
 So too the rain of self care and support can nourish you and help you to find more strength to push forward.
 This growth is new life, a change from what was before.

 It is said in myth that snowdrops are a powerful herb antidote to poison.
 While snowdrops may eventually fade to give way to the emergence of spring, their power can remain.
 The power they carry can fight off poison that seeks to take life.
 Your believe, strength and hope just like the snowdrop can fight trauma’s poison.
 Instead of halting life, it gives life, new life that while changed, has so much to offer.